Amazon vs. Shopify: Is Amazon or Shopify Better?

-The biggest difference between Shopify and Amazon is that Shopify is an ecommerce platform, while Amazon is an online marketplace.
+The biggest difference between Shopify vs. Amazon is that Shopify is an ecommerce platform, while Amazon is an online marketplace.

 When you build a Shopify website, you’re making a stand-alone ecommerce store.
 Shopify provides you with the tools you need to create your own store.